 Everybody is aware of the extreme impact COVID-19 has had on the hospitality and visitor sectors, and we are no different.
 We first want to acknowledge and thank our staff for their tremendous contribution through these COVID times.
 They have had to adapt to new ways of working, while keeping up the high quality of service they are known for.

 The Panmure Hotel and The Corner Bar

-Everybody is aware of the extreme impact Covid-19 is having on the hospitality sector, and this has been no different at the Trust.
-In our last update we explained that we could no longer sustain the losses involved in running two bars at the Panmure Hotel site and had made the hard decision not to re-open the Landmark Bar.
-The Corner Bar continues to operate, but it has been an incredibly hard year – the pub has been closed for almost four of the last twelve months due to lockdowns.
-Donna and the team are looking forward to re-opening as soon as possible and to welcoming you back.
+In previous updates we explained that we could no longer sustain the losses involved in running two bars at the Panmure Hotel site and made the hard decision to close the Landmark Bar.
+The Corner Bar continues to operate, but it has been an incredibly hard two years.
+COVID lockdowns meant it was closed for almost four of the last 12 months.
+Like hospitality everywhere, business is slowly rebuilding, and Donna and the team look forward to welcoming you.

 The Waipuna Hotel and Conference Centre

 The Waipuna Hotel is the ‘financial engine’ of our organisation.
 When COVID-19 first hit, the borders closed, New Zealand went into lockdown and the Hotel had to shut indefinitely, the financial future of the Trust was dire.
 In reality, the Managed Isolation Contract at the Waipuna Hotel not only saved around one hundred jobs, it also saved the Trust.

 That contract ends in late August and the Hotel will re-open in September.
 But the hospitality, accommodation and conference markets face a long recovery.
 Venues across the country will be competing in a shrunken market.
 It’s predicted the sector will take as many as 5 years to return to pre-COVID visitor numbers and earnings.